How to Stop Itching When Exercising in 10 Simple Ways

 Heat storage increases and the individual is less able to tolerate heat strain.

 Having a lot of water in the body may reduce physical strain if heat stress occurs during exercise.
-However, more research is needed for these effects.
+However, more research is needed on these effects.

 2. Choose loose-fitting clothes